 - A. Submittals.
-Submit 2 copies of the following to the Project Manager for review prior to beginning work: - 1.
+Submit for review prior to beginning work: - 1.
 A MSDS for each shipment of the crack sealant components. - 2.
 If high molecular weight methacrylate (HMWM) is supplied, provide certification from an independent testing laboratory that the materials meet the contract requirements. - 3.
 The dates of manufacture of the deck sealant materials, their lot numbers and date of shelf-life expiration for each lot number. - 4.
 A table showing the likely cure time in minutes for the allowable ambient temperature range, in increments of 10 °F (6 °C). - 5.
-A work plan for each structure that includes estimated times for surface preparation and sealant application. - B. Material Delivery and Storage.
+A work plan for each structure that includes estimated times for surface preparation and sealant application. - 6.
+The method and materials used to contain, collect, and dispose of all debris generated by the application, cleaning and surface preparation processes. - B. Material Delivery and Storage.
 Store sufficient quantities of sealant materials at the site to perform the entire application.
 Store these materials in their original containers and according to the manufacturer's direction.
 These containers must bear the manufacturer's label.
 The label must show the manufacture date, the batch number, the trade name brand, and quantity.
 Store containers of promoters and initiators in a manner that prevents leakage or spillage. - C. Surface Preparation.
 Clean all concrete surfaces for bridge deck crack sealant according to the manufacturer's recommendations.
 Remove curing compound, laitance, grease, dirt, dust, salt, oil, asphalt, coating, and other foreign materials.
 Select the size of shot or sand, and travel speed of the equipment to provide a uniformly clean surface with a uniform profile.
 Sand blast areas that are not cleaned with the shot blast equipment.
-Remove striping to the maximum extent determined to be practical by the Project Manager using up to 3 passes with shot blasting, sandblasting or other approved equipment. - D. Application.
+Remove striping to the maximum extent determined to be practical by the Project Manager using up to 3 passes with shot blasting, sandblasting, or other approved equipment. - D. Application.
 Follow the manufacturer's recommendations.
 The deck surface must appear dry to a visual inspection at the time of bridge deck crack sealant operations.
 The application rates may vary depending on field conditions.
 Pretreat visible cracks if required.
 Fill the cracks and keep them full.
 Continue the pretreating process until refusal of the crack to accept the material.